dwr2118/dataviz-final/viz/src/index.md

     line-height: 1.5; /* Match the line height for better readability */
     margin: 0.5rem 0; /* Add consistent spacing between lines */
 }

+.inputs-3a86ea textarea {
+  color: white; /* Override the color for textareas only */ }

+.inputs-3a86ea input {
+  color: white; /* Override the color for input boxes only */ }

+.inputs-3a86ea select {
+  color: white; /* Override the color for dropdowns only */ }
 </style>

 <!-- SLIDE 1: Title landing page -->